unifiedjs/unified-engine/doc/plugins.md

 #### `function completer(fileSet[, next])`

-Function invoked when all files are processed.
+Function called when all files are processed.

 If an error occurs (either because it’s thrown, returned, rejected, or passed to [`next`][next]), no further completers run and all files fail.